photosynth/offlineViewer/README.md

-An Electron-based app for Windows and OSX to view offline Photosynths and panoramas
+An Electron-based app for Windows, OSX, and Linux to view offline Photosynths and panoramas

-## Installation
+### Build Instructions
-#### Install Node.js and NPM.
+#### Install Node.js with NPM.
 Run the following inside this directory
 ```
 npm install
 npm run release
 ```

+### Folder Structure
+`app/synth` contains the photosynth viewer

+`app/pano/jspanoviewer.js` contains the panorama viewer

+`app/zip_server.js` contains the code for reading from zip files`

-The installer will be in the `dist` directory.
-A folder with a portable distribution will be there as well.
+After building, the installer will be in the `dist` directory.
+A portable distribution will be there as well.